valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

 ```
 ###### **VRF-X to GLOBAL VRF NAT**
 Now, to test the NAT requirement add a NAT rule and enable NAT on the interfaces.
+Traffic from R2's Loopback0 (2.2.2.2) should be seen as 192.168.12.2 when it reaches R3's Loopback0 interface (3.3.3.3).

+Cisco's [NAT FAQ](https://www.cisco.com/c/en/us/support/docs/ip/network-address-translation-nat/26704-nat-faq-00.html#nat-nvi) has the following to say regarding NAT NVI for VRF to global traffic.

+> Q. Should NAT NVI be used when NATting between an interface in global and an interface in a VRF?

+> A. Cisco recommends that you use legacy NAT for VRF to global NAT (ip nat inside/out) and between interfaces in the same VRF.
+NVI is used for NAT between different VRFs.

+What behavior can be expected if we do not follow this recommendation?

 ```
 R1
 ip nat source static 2.2.2.2 192.168.12.2 vrf VRF-X